gpetty002/historicalStories/notes.md

 In the meantime, I will add the story of the day feature on the Featured Screen.
 I will also be tying up loose ends.

 I also have meetings with history professionals today as well.

+#### 05 June 2024

+I am going to post about Historical Stories soon on LinkedIn but I need to write up the ReadMe first.
+I also want to finish a couple of issues first as well.

+In terms of coding features, I think having a working Search bar would be nice before I make my project public.
+I think also making sure I have the Story of the Day actually working where it will generate a story that occured today.
+I wrote earlier that I don't like the stories that the AI generates because they lack depth so I understand that these stories won't be up to my standards.

+However, I want to discuss this in my LinkedIn post and how I plan on crowdsourcing stories orally with people from these communities.

+In my LinkedIn post, I want to discuss:

+- Why I started this project
+- What I want to accomplish
+- Give an example of a story that I want to replicate
+- The languages and libraries I used and why
+- What my results were using the OpenAI API
+- Why I don't like the results
+- Discuss how I need to pivot what I want to use the OpenAPI for
+  - OpenAPI will be used for categorizing stories, searching for stories that meet the users demands of genre, cultural focus, and time period
+  - I will crowdsource the stories orally